maxim-saplin/flutter_python_starter/README.md

 2. Copes the generated executable into `$flutterDir/assets/` folder
 3. Adds the asset to `pubspec.yaml`
 4. Updates `py_file_info.dart` with the name and version of the bundled Python executable

+# 4. To Do
+1. Propper management of /assets
+  - [ ] Handle situation when there're already assets defined in pubspec.yaml
+  - [ ] When building for a specific platform make sure to remove assets from other platforms to save room